under s 114 of the Regulatory Powers (Standard Provisions) Act 2014 (Cth).

 - will publish this undertaking as well as a summary of the undertaking, on the OAIC website, excluding any confidential schedules;

-- The Commissioner’s acceptance of this undertaking does not affect the OAIC’s power to investigate, or pursue other enforcement options available to the Commissioner in relation to any contravention not the subject of the background section of this enforceable undertaking, or arising from future conduct.
+- The Commissioner’s acceptance of this undertaking does not affect the OAIC’s power to investigate or pursue other enforcement options available to the Commissioner in relation to any contravention that is outside the scope of the Commissioner’s Investigation or which is not related to the Starwood Security Incident.

 - This undertaking in no way derogates from the rights and remedies available under the Privacy Act to any other person, arising from any conduct described in this undertaking or arising from future conduct.

-- If the Commissioner considers that WAMI has breached this enforceable undertaking, the Commissioner may apply to the Federal Court or Federal Circuit Court to enforce the undertaking under s 115 of the Regulatory Powers Act.
+- If the Commissioner considers that Marriott has breached the Enforceable Undertaking, the Commissioner may apply to the Federal Court or Federal Circuit Court to enforce this undertaking under s 115 of the Regulatory Powers Act.

 Confidentiality of information provided to OAIC

-- The Commissioner and the OAIC acknowledge that information provided by WAMI in accordance with this undertaking may contain sensitive commercial information.
-The Commissioner acknowledges that this information is provided by WAMI in confidence.
+31 The Commissioner and the OAIC acknowledge that information provided by Marriott in accordance with the Enforceable Undertaking may contain sensitive commercial and security information.
+The Commissioner acknowledges that this information is provided by Marriott in confidence.

-- disclose any commercial-in-confidence information with WAMI’s written consent and agreement, unless otherwise required by law; and
+- disclose any commercial-in-confidence information with Marriott’s written consent and agreement, unless otherwise required by law; and

 - use any commercial-in-confidence information for the Commissioner’s privacy regulatory activities or as otherwise required by law.